U.S. Route 431 in Alabama: Route description

 The route junctions again with SR 165 and crosses a fork of the Chattahoochee River.
 It enters Eufaula and junctions with US 82 west.
 Just before the route can cross the river into Georgia, it loses US 82 and moves away from the state line.
 In rural Barbour County, the route junctions with SR 30, SR 131, and SR 95, also crossing multiple forks of the Chattahoochee River, but not crossing the state line.
 It crosses the line into Henry County.

 It moves farther away from the state line as it enters Abbeville.
 It junctions with SR 10 and SR 27.
 It makes the long journey through straight terrain down to Headland.
 It junctions with SR 134 and leaves the city.
 It then enters Houston County.
 The route has entered the Dothan Metropolitan Area.

 The route eventually reaches the Ross Clark Circle, which is US 84 at this point.
 It joins it as it passes through east Dothan.
 It loses US 84 and continues southwest independently with SR 210, the Ross Clark Circle.
 It junctions with SR 53 once again as it nears its southern terminus.
 The beltway turns to the northwest and junctions with US 231 and US 231 Bus. and US 431 Bus., both of which pass through Dothan.
 SR 1 turns south with US 231, The two business routes end, and US 431 ultimately ends its long journey across east Alabama.

-US 431 is a very important route throughout east Alabama, and is traversed by many people alongside US 231 and I-65.